 Finishing Anterior Composite: How to Recreate Natural Enamel Morphology and Texture

-Polymerization of any resin surface is adversely affected by the presence of oxygen because the monomers within composite resin react by free radical induced polymerization.
+Oxygen adversely affects the polymerization of any resin surface because the monomers within the composite resin react by free radical-induced polymerization.
 Oxygen is a well-known free radical scavenger; therefore, the initiators of composite resin polymerization bind to the oxygen rather than the monomer.

 This only occurs at the surface of the restoration.
 For light-cured composites, the net result is a c.30-micron thick, sticky layer of unreacted monomer and oligomer on the surface of the restoration (the thickness for self-cured resin being somewhat more).